danielbodnar/awesome-stars/README.md

 ## awesome

+- [elangosundar/awesome-README-templates](https://github.com/elangosundar/awesome-README-templates) - A collection of awesome readme templates to display on your github profile.
+- [toolleeo/cli-apps](https://github.com/toolleeo/cli-apps) - The largest Awesome Curated list of CLI/TUI applications with source data organized into CSV files
+- [Kikobeats/awesome-cli](https://github.com/Kikobeats/awesome-cli) - A curated list of awesome resources for building immersive CLI experiences.
 - [Lissy93/dashy](https://github.com/Lissy93/dashy) - 🚀 A self-hostable personal dashboard built for you.
 Includes status-checking, widgets, themes, icon packs, a UI editor and tons more!
 - [pawelborkar/awesome-repos](https://github.com/pawelborkar/awesome-repos) - A curated list of GitHub Repositories full of FREE Resources.
 - [Lissy93/awesome-privacy](https://github.com/Lissy93/awesome-privacy) - 🦄  A curated list of privacy & security-focused software and services